Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

   - Observation of clear accuracy–latency–energy tradeoffs and identification of nb_filters as the dominant hyperparameter.
 - High-level statement of what the results collectively show about energy-aware NAS on microcontrollers.

+#### **5.1.1 Latency and Energy are Tightly Coupled**
+One reason this coupling is so strong on the BLE33 is that inference executes on a sequential general-purpose MCU core (Nordic nRF52840, ARM Cortex-M4F) with limited parallel compute resources [CITE, NEEDED].
+For this target, most architectural changes effectively scale the number of executed operations, which changes inference time more than it changes average power at a fixed operating point.
+As a result, energy tends to scale approximately with latency (energy ≈ power × time) over the explored search space.

+In contrast, on ML accelerators with substantial spatial parallelism, latency can drop due to higher parallel utilization without a proportional drop in energy, because the platform may trade lower time for higher instantaneous power or different data-movement behavior.
+In such settings, explicit energy measurement is more likely to be necessary for model selection [CITE, NEEDED].

 ### **5.2 Lessons from Energy-Aware NAS and HIL Infrastructure**